Keir Giles: Career

 Giles has written on security issues affecting Russia and on the Armed Forces of the Russian Federation.
 He wrote for the Defence Academy of the United Kingdom's Advanced Research and Assessment Group, is a research director with the Conflict Studies Research Centre, which is a group of subject matter experts in Eurasian security, and is a senior consulting fellow in the Russia and Eurasia program at Chatham House.
 He was educated at Orley Farm School, Winchester College and UCL School of Slavonic and East European Studies.
 Before his academic career, he underwent pilot training in the Royal Air Force, and briefly worked as a stand-up comedian and actor, appearing in A Captive in the Land and other productions by Gorky Film Studio.
 Giles also worked for the Defence Academy of the United Kingdom, the BBC Monitoring service, and Ernst & Young in Moscow.
 He is the author of multiple books about the Russian approach to warfare and related security issues affecting Russia and the Russian Armed Forces.

 In June 2019, Giles became suspicious of and helped to undercover Katie Jones, a supposed expert of American politics that did not exist but was an AI-generated face, and was part of "a vast army of phantom profiles lurking on the professional networking site Linkedin" in the words of the Associated Press.
 In his works, such as Russia's War on Everybody (2022), which is based on interviews with forty people across a dozen countries, Giles argued that for years Russia has been waging "a clandestine war against the West".
 In Moscow Rules: What Drives Russia to Confront the West (2019), he argued that leaders of the Western world repeated the same mistakes in their relations with Russia, and pushed forward a series of recommendations that gives the book its title.
 He is also the author of a NATO report on Russia's information warfare.

+In 2026, Giles took part in a TV series called The Wargame, hosted by Cathy Newman, in which members of the cast "reflect on the pressures of decision-making at the highest level and explore the wider questions raised from this thrilling documentary series".